Jump to accessibility statement Skip to content

 Home / Student experience / Discover Sunderland blog / Education and Society / Why choose primary education?

-Teaching styles differ hugely between age groups, so if you’re wondering whether a primary education degree is the right route for you, explore the top ten reasons to becoming a teacher below and find out more about this extraordinary career path.
+Teaching styles differ hugely between age groups, so if you’re wondering whether a primary education degree is the right route for you, explore the top ten reasons to become a primary school teacher below and find out more about this extraordinary career path.

 Primary education teacher